Meet Norman And Karin

 Taking a Leap of Faith

-At the age of 40, Norman faced a truth: life wasn’t going to get easier on its own.
-He was feeling lonely and still living in the nearby town of Graafwater with his parents.
-That’s when the idea took root — maybe it was time to settle down, to find a partner, and to make a life on the farm.
+Still, Norman held onto hope.
+That’s when the idea took root: maybe it was time to settle down, to find a partner, and to build a life on the farm.

-My Turn to Adjust
+Karin's Turn to Adjust

+Dead RooibosFor me, Karin, the shift was overwhelming.
 I went from a busy working life in the city to a remote farm with no modern comforts.
 No easy access to family.
 No job.
 No running water in the taps at first.

-The challenges came fast, but so did the beauty of this place.
+Still, in the middle of it all, there was beauty.
 Slowly, I began to see the magic.
 As a hands-on, DIY-loving person, I leaned into farm life.
-I started fixing, crafting, learning, and embracing each small miracle we found — from wildflowers in bloom to the quiet rhythm of rural days
+I learned to cook on a coal stove, warm water in a donkey boiler, and get creative with ingredients when the gas fridge gave up in the heat.
+I started fixing, crafting, and celebrating each small miracle — from wildflowers in bloom to the quiet rhythm of rural days.

 Our Story Continues…

 That’s how we ended up here — two city kids living off-grid in the Cederberg, tending Rooibos, and finding joy in the unexpected.
-If you ever wondered how people trade city lights for starry skies, this is our version of that story.
+If you’ve ever wondered how people trade city lights for starry skies, this is our version of that story.

-Got questions?
+Got Questions?

 We’d love to hear from you.
-Send a message, drop a comment, or just say hi.
+Send us a message, drop a comment, or just say hi.
 Farm life can get a little lonely sometimes, and we’re always happy to connect with Rooibos tea lovers and kind souls.

 Posted in Rooibos Stories.